 By this I mean that I believe that my experiences have given me an ability to talk about basic motives of spiritual forces and beings at work in our world.
 I have the feeling that my adventures in the realm of relentless self-destruction gave me something of the gift of prophecy.

 Now I must clarify what I understand by “gift of prophecy.”
 The idea of prophecy and the title of “prophet” is from the bible, and these terms have been used by men to claim titles of great station.
-Take Joseph Smith, for example.
+Take Joseph Smith, for example, who invented an entire religion to be the head of and sealed it with the title of “prophet.”
 I don’t consider myself to be anything like that when I say I have the gift of prophecy.
 I am using the term as used by evangelical Christians and charismatics such as Pentecostals who use the word rather liberally to describe anyone who has things to say about God.
 A prophet is considered by them to be someone who is capable of interpreting mysterious things.
 In the Bible there are examples of many ordinary prophets.
 Obadiah saved 50 prophets from being killed by King Asaph, for example.
 Elijah shamed four hundred prophets of Baal.
 In biblical times, a prophet was what modern Christians call a pastor or an elder, or the Jews would call a rabbi.
 But not just a normal pastor (shepherd) or rabbi (teacher), but somebody who conveys ideas.
 Most pastors and rabbis should be able to do this, and would therefore be called prophets if we used the old language.
-But not all.
+But not all can.
 Some are administrators or community leaders.
 Those certainly are not my gifts, however.
 Saying wild things about spirituality is.
 So when I say I have the gift of prophecy, please don’t think I am comparing myself to Moses or Naason Joaquín.
 I’m saying I have some unique and wild experiences, and I think I can and should talk about those.

 I think I’m at a level one or two.
 I don’t think I have superpowers like Moses or Jesus.
 I only use the phrase “the gift of prophecy” instead of “I am a priest or pastor” because I don’t have a church or synagogue or community, nor do I particularly want one, as I just haven’t seen anything good in them after twenty years.